 Last but not least, the GPI user manual (PDF file) is now up-to-date.

-Here you can post your opinions, ask questions and share information regarding GPI (Searching the EPO’s worldwide bibliographic and legal status data collections via the “Patent information services for experts” interface).
+Here you can post your opinions, ask questions and share information regarding GPI (Searching the EPO’s worldwide bibliographic, legal event and full-text data sets via the “Patent information services for experts” user interface).

 1 post • Page 1 of 1